vmarquezh/dotfiles/README.md

-# Víctor Márquez's Personal Dotfiles
+# Personal Dotfiles

 ![WIP](https://img.shields.io/badge/status-wip-red)

-**WARNING:** Work in progress.
-Please wait for a formal release before use (it is mostly non-usable, non-interesting at this point, anyway).
+**WARNING:** This is always a Work In Progress.
+It usually works without breaks but I am constantly adding and/or enhancing things and sometimes thing break.

 License: Apache License 2.0
 See [LICENSE](LICENSE) for details.